bigstephh732/SC-300-IAM-Labs/Phase-3-Application-Access/Lab09-App-Registrations.md

 ### What You Learned
-Applications have identities in Entra ID
+Applications have identities in Entra ID,
-App registrations define application identity
+App registrations define application identity,
-Apps authenticate using secrets or certificates Permissions control what apps can access
+Apps authenticate using secrets or certificates, Permissions control what apps can access,
 Service principals represent apps in tenants